Home

 (left) Corner between Viale della Regina Margherita and Via Nomentana; (right) S. Roberto Bellarmino

-The Circle Line crosses Via Nomentana and it eventually reaches Piazza Ungheria, which marks the beginning of i Parioli, a neighbourhood of Rome where not only buying or renting a house is very expensive, but everything is priced higher than in the rest of the city.
+The Circle Line crosses Via Nomentana and it eventually reaches Piazza Ungheria, which marks the beginning of i Parioli, a neighbourhood of Rome where not only buying or renting a house is very expensive,

-Urbanization started during WWI and was completed in the 1950s.
-In 1933 the parish church (Arch.
-Clemente Busiri Vici) of the new neighbourhood was inaugurated: its design was rather neat and in stark contrast with the frills of most of the buildings in its proximity.
-It was dedicated to S. Roberto Bellarmino who was canonized in 1930.
+its design was rather neat and in stark contrast with the frills of most of the buildings in its proximity.
+It was dedicated to St. Roberto Bellarmino who was canonized in 1930.
 Cardinal Bellarmino, a Jesuit, died in 1621 and his order tried several times to promote his canonization.
 The process was hindered by the role he had in the Inquisition and in particular in the trial of Giordano Bruno.

 Sacro Cuore Immacolato di Maria

-A second church was built at the end of a large alley which runs across the whole neighbourhood.
+A second church was built at the end of a large avenue which runs across the whole neighbourhood.
 It was designed by Armando Brasini, an architect who enjoyed the favour of the Fascist regime.
 His original project included the construction of a gigantic dome which was never built.
 The size of the church largely exceeds the needs of the ordinary attendance at Sunday Mass.

 (left) Hotel Lord Byron; (right) Residence Aldovrandi